Sunil-Pradhan/javascript-cheatsheet/README.md

 So the `key` and `value` are going to be the same.
 You can just log out either one of them and when we do a `mySet` triple equal to the `callingSet` we have true.

-So that was a quick video about using the for each...loop on arrays with es5 or maps and sets with es2015.

-So thank you guys for watching and don't forget to subscribe.
-I'll see you guys in the next video.

 <br/>
 <div align="right">